Chronic illnesses including HIV/AIDS and domestic violence

 Chronic illnesses (eg HIV/AIDS, cancer, Multiple Sclerosis, Alzheimers, etc) can cause tension, stress and a range of other problems within a relationship but they do not cause domestic violence.
 Abusive partners (or ex-partners) choose the weapons of abuse and control they use, and their or their partners’ health can be used as one of these weapons.
 In some abusive relationships the domestic violence began at or around the time that the illness was diagnosed.

-an abusive relationship where either or both of the partners has a chronic illness many of the forms of abuse and control may exist.
+In some cases of domestic violence the abusive partner is the one with the illness while in others it is the one without the illness that is abusive.
+Within an abusive relationship where either or both of the partners has a chronic illness many of the forms of abuse and control may exist.
 However there are a number of forms of domestic violence that are specific to relationships where either or both partners have a chronic illness.

 "At one point I became very sick.
 I couldn't even walk to the bathroom.
 She refused to drive me to the doctor and she said I was exaggerating" (Ruth, 48)